 Both situations highlight the fact that going through tough times makes us stronger and always encourage us to stay positive.
 People in difficult times always seek survival, happiness, and hope.
 Happiness aids our survival in several ways, it makes us optimistic, more confident and fearless.

 When visiting the Sharjah Art Museum for the first time and strolling through the different exhibition rooms this painting caught my eye.
-The colorful orange background of the wall had a great attraction for me.
+The colourful orange background of the wall had a great attraction for me.
 The pictured woman seemed strong and proud and I was immediately captivated by her whole appearance.
-The painting really stood out not just because of the bright colors but mostly because of the depicted figures themselves.
-At first it reminded me of a Christian picture of the Madonna and Jesus but this impression and perception obviously did not fit into the environment.
+The painting really stood out not just because of the bright colours but mostly because of the depicted figures themselves.
+At first, it reminded me of a Christian picture of the Madonna and Jesus but this impression and perception obviously did not fit into the environment.
 I was kind of surprised to see something like that in an exhibition about modern Arab Art.
 I stood in front of the picture and started to think about what exactly this woman was feeling and also what she embodied.

 The artist, Ismail Shammout, is Palestinian and uses this intended transformation to embody optimism and positivity by depicting a young woman, referring to his own life and difficult fate during the Nakba.
 The founder of the Barjeel Art Foundation, Sultan Sooud Al Qassemi, was personally touched by the work of the artist the first time he saw it, which is why Shammout plays a major role in the collection.
 I studied art history but I was never really attracted to Christian art.
 That is why I liked the new interpretation of a classic composition which was also placed in a context entirely new to me. –

 This is a vinyl record by the “Queen of Soul” Aretha Franklin which collects together her greatest hits.
 I only got the record two years ago but I grew up with her music and was always surrounded by it.
 Aretha Franklin as an Afro-American female singer is a symbol of my childhood and stands for empowerment, female power and strength.
-This is also visually reflected on the cover with its bold orange, red colors and with her gaze turned directly at the camera.
+This is also visually reflected on the cover with its bold orange, red colours and with her gaze turned directly at the camera.
 She is descending the stairs in a red dress with a black pattern while she is framed by two escalators.

 The picture was already used as a cover in 1971 for the single “Rock Steady“.
 At that time Aretha was at the height of her career.
 My mother immersed me in the music of black women at a very early age.
-Now, when Black Lives Matter is in the public focus, black music and culture gains even more importance and is more current than ever.
+Now that Black Lives Matter is in the public focus, black music and culture gains even more importance and is more current than ever.
 For me this object is closely linked to the current events in the world while also giving me peace and security. –

-This year everything is about connection – losing connection, avoiding connection and also gain connection through new ways and methods.
+This year everything is about connection – losing connection, avoiding connection and also gaining connection through new ways and methods.
 For me there is definitely a connection between these two objects: they are both a representation of female empowerment and grace.
 This can be seen above all in the similarity of the pictorial quality and colour.
 Both objects represent and depict women in a strong way, either as a Madonna who stands for an optimistic, revolutionary future or as a female singer who symbolizes the civil rights movement through her music and soul.

 Both objects and symbols embody femininity, which is however strong and detached in every respect.
 Feminist thinking and the idea that as a woman you can be everything and have power are topics that have interested and influenced me a lot in the last few months.
 Not only in the context of Black Lives Matter, but in general.
 In this context, the connection through social media and different communication channels has always been crucial.
 The topic of connection has also played an important role for me within SAWA and has shown that no matter where you are in the world, connections are possible if you stand up for them. –

 This painting is normally not the type that would capture my attention.
-I’m usually attracted to paintings depicting people, emotions, sunsets, or bright colors.
+I’m usually attracted to paintings depicting people, emotions, sunsets, or bright colours.
 It was when a security personnel I met in the gallery told me about what he sees in this artwork that made me look at it from a completely different angle.
 “Look closely and you’ll be able to read something”, he said.
 After carefully observing it, I noticed that what I first saw to be random numbers or symbols were actually words and letters, and I was able to read a few words in Arabic including the artist’s name in the bottom right corner.
-This inspired me to look into the artwork and its creator, Maliheh Afnan, whom it seems was fond of incorporating texts in her works.
+This inspired me to look into the artwork and its creator Maliheh Afnan, who it seems was fond of incorporating texts in her works.
 It’s fascinating how two people can look at exactly the same thing yet read it so differently. –

 It was in March 2020 that Covid-19 cases in the UAE started increasing and the Emirates went on lockdown.
 Everything from dining in to social gatherings was not only banned but seemed frightening to people.
 Before the pandemic, one of the very normal things most people enjoyed and did often was having coffee with others in shared spaces.
 Personally, it was a ritual to have my evening coffee at or from a café with a friend or family member every other day.
 During lockdown I’ve discovered many hidden talents and personal interests, one of them was coffee making.
 Due to the generous amount of free time I had specifically around the time of virtual SAWA, I started stacking up on various coffee beans and machines, and endlessly reading and watching videos on how to make good coffee.
 The new ritual has now become having my family (household) gathered in the living room and serving them home-made coffee. –

 Scenario 1 took place during 2019 SAWA and scenario 2 during 2020 SAWA.
-The 2 scenarios are only 8 months apart yet the feelings, experience and worlds are completely different.
+The 2 scenarios are only 8 months apart yet the feelings, experiences and worlds are completely different.
 Now that I take at a glimpse of last year’s “normal’’, it seems unfamiliar.
 It feels odd how it was ok to approach strangers in public places like museums to discuss an artwork, while today many are still afraid to simply get a cup of coffee from a coffee shop.
-To think that the amazing and then-normal 2019 SAWA memories such as a group trip to the dessert or museum, or the casual sharing of a meal or a simple handshake are things that people fear today.
+To think that the amazing and then-normal 2019 SAWA memories such as a group trip to the desert or museum, or the casual sharing of a meal or a simple handshake are things that people fear today.
 It is scary that it only took 8 months for the entire world to go from normal to complete lockdown.
 Not only are we as SAWA participants unable to cross borders and regroup to complete the SAWA journey in Berlin, but today we can only see each other and have our classes and conversations through an online application, with no coffee, handshake, or group trips. –

 Heat.
 Pressing sultriness.

 I strolled through the city of Sharjah in the United Arab Emirates.
 The sea was near, but its breeze wasn‘t reaching me.
-In front of me lay al-Hisn square with its historic fort in the midst of a multi-lane road, between modernist housing blocks.
+In front of me lay al-Hisn Square with its historic fort in the midst of a multi-lane road, between modernist housing blocks.
 How did this clash of historic and modern happen?

-As I later found out, the building from early 19th century had to give way to the new urban structures, but was rebuilt at around 2000.
+As I later found out, the building from the early 19th century had to give way to the new urban structures, but was rebuilt around 2000.
 My mind was occupied with the weather conditions and I stopped wondering, as my habitual unease about reconstructed buildings kicked in.

 Some ten days later, we had a chance of getting a tour through the fort, the former seat of the emirate’s ruling family al-Qasimi.
 We were told about the huge importance assigned to this building as a place to experience the Emirate’s history in a nutshell.
-I started thinking anew, as I listened to the excited explanations our guide gave to us.
+I started thinking anew, as I listened to the exciting explanations our guide gave to us.
 What really caught my attention

 was the method that had been used for reconstruction, as memories, scattered images and tales were considered in an approach of oral history.
-Whereas my main understanding of authenticity focuses on historical, in this case material, traces, I recognised that today’s fort owns another layer of authenticity that is personal memories of this place.
+Whereas my main understanding of authenticity focuses on historical, in this case material, traces, I recognised that today’s fort owns another layer of authenticity which is personal memories of this place.

 Rambling the fort, I caught sight of another work of art I had seen and photographed in my first time at the place, a calligraffiti by eL Seed on one of the facades of a housing block.
 In a contemporary aesthetic that fuses graffiti and street art with calligraphy, eL Seed interpreted a 19th century poem by Ahmed Abu Sneeda.
 I looked over there standing in a building that took up another 19th century story, of the seat of Sharjah’s ruling family.
 In contrast, although reaching back to roughly the same period in time, the calligraffiti didn’t make me uneasy, as I recognised it as an authentically contemporary take on cultural legacy—a discrepancy that kept me thinking, once I realised.